 How long does the entire Ontario downsizing process take?

-Most Ontario homeowners can move from decision to move-in day within 16 to 20 weeks if they follow a structured Ontario downsizing timeline and checklist.
-Homes with 20 or more years of accumulated belongings should allow closer to 24 weeks.
-Homeowners whose homes are already decluttered and in good condition can sometimes compress the process to 10 to 12 weeks.
+Most Ontario homeowners can move from decision to move-in day within four to five months if they follow a structured timeline.
+Homes with 20 or more years of accumulated belongings typically need closer to six months.
+Homeowners whose homes are already decluttered and in good condition can sometimes compress the process to two to three months.

 What is the most common reason downsizing timelines get delayed?